 While it doesn’t take long to turn an unproductive piece of dirt into a thriving, food producing ecosystem, if there is no one present who is going to fall in love with this space and nuture it into full fruition then the message has been lost.

-Making the world a better place might start with the garden – but it ends in the hearts of those who love it!
+Making the world a better place only starts in the garden – it will truly flourish if there is someone who loves it!

 Create a haven in your own back yard where Mother Nature does the work for you while you reap the rewards – save time and money while eating fresh, healthy, organic food.
 Put the permaculture principles to work today.